matzesc/notes/windows.md

 ### Search Bar not working

-Try to kill the `SearchUI.exe` process in the task manager.
+Try to kill the `SearchUI.exe` or `SearchApp.exe` (in newer Windows 10 releases) process in the task manager.